BMW eases path to EV ownership to gain 'meaningful' sales

 BMW has declined to give sales or production goals for the four-seater i3, to be followed early next year by a battery-powered i8 sports car.
 During an interview with Reuters TV, BMW Chief Executive Officer Norbert Reithofer said he expects the vehicle to make a "positive contribution" to earnings immediately.

-Limited driving ranges, high prices and relatively spartan interiors have hobbled demand for electric vehicles made the other car makers with including Nissan Motor Co Ltd (7201.T), General Motors Corp.
-(GM.N) and Ford Motor Co.
-(F.N).
+Limited driving ranges, high prices and relatively Spartan interiors have hobbled demand for electric vehicles made the other car makers with including Nissan Motor Co Ltd, General Motors Corp. and Ford Motor Co..
 Edmunds.com predicts electric cars will account for 0.1 percent of the U.S. market this year, 1.1 percent in 2017 and 2.3 percent by 2020.

 BMW joins U.S. automaker Tesla Motors Inc in trying to change the stereotype of electric cars through beautiful styling.
 Both companies are also taking steps to make owning a battery powered car easier.
 BMW's Reithofer called Tesla "an example" of how a premium car company could approach the electric car market.